 Versailles is full of gardens, or you might say, one gigantic garden scaled for an equally large ego.
-You know…kings, it is in their nature.
-Did you know that the gardens had so many fountains that only the most opulent nearest to the palace would operate all the time?
-The designers could not comply with adequate pressure and well, water, to activate all of them.
+You know…it's a king's thing to own lots of land.
+Did you know that the gardens had so many fountains that only the most opulent water features nearest to the palace would operate all the time?
+The water source could not comply with adequate pressure to activate all of them simultaneously.
 This is back in the day when fountains did not recirculate.
-Instead, they were all gravity fed with a series of valves to control operation, similar to a railway switch.
+Instead, they were all gravity fed with a series of valves to control operations, similar to a railway switch.
 Anyway, when the king decided to take a leisurely stroll, the gardeners were required to shut down other fountains to operate the one he blissfully passed.
-Out of his view, the fountain was shut down so the next one could start, and so on.
+Out of his view, the fountain was shut down again so the next one could start, and so on.
 Rough life.

 Already I am meandering; it is too early for a bench rest.
 Moving on.

-simplistic, otherwise we will need camping gear to unpack).
-The first was to present the palace.
-A contemporary declared, “the eye is best satisfied by seeing the whole at once,’ meaning the palace should be free of unnecessary obstructions like those silly trees that can get the way.
+To match the king’s ego, the gardens were designed with a two-fold intent (I am being simplistic here, otherwise we would need camping gear and sit for awhile).
+The first intent was to present the palace.
+A contemporary declared, “the eye is best satisfied by seeing the whole at once," meaning the palace should be free of unnecessary obstructions like those silly trees that can get the way.
 To further quote from The Oxford Companion to Gardens, “The Palace and its gardens were to be the visible symbol of Louis’s own conception of the role of the French monarchy.”
 It is easiest to understand its opulent scale by simply flying over it via Google Earth.
 Go ahead, I’ll wait.
 Now try to imagine walking its full breadth!